Deadly severe weather roars through several states, spawning potential tornadoes

 “Just three weeks ago we were in the 70s, so that kind of got people thinking spring is right around the corner — and here we’re in April and we’re getting a major snowstorm," Cultice said.
 “As people say, `That’s springtime in Wisconsin.' ”

+Due to pending weather conditions, all executive branch state office buildings were closed Tuesday afternoon.
+Some universities around the state also canceled in-person classes Tuesday afternoon and evening because of the impending weather.

+The storm was expected to move into New England Wednesday night into Thursday, with forecasts of 12 to 18 inches of snow in parts of New Hampshire and Maine and lesser amounts in other areas, the National Weather Service said.
+Wind gusts could reach 50 mph (80 kph) in some places, bringing the possibility of power outages, the service said.

-Associated Press writers Ken Miller in Oklahoma City and Rick Callahan in Indianapolis contributed to this report.
+Associated Press writers Ken Miller in Oklahoma City, Rick Callahan in Indianapolis, Leah Willingham in Charleston, West Virginia, and John Raby in Cross Lanes, West Virginia, contributed to this report.

 Credit: AP